dnnsmnstrr/zettelkasten/notes/workshop.md

 ---
-date: 2021-12-06
+id: KsXi9Cmm2JOtLUP0G3k3K
+title: Workshop
+desc: ''
+updated: 1638750784691
+created: 1638750784691
 tags:
   - making
   - tools
+date: '2021-12-06'
 ---

 # Workshop
 Since I currently can't afford more than one room, my workshop is built into my bedroom.

 It consists of an Ivar-setup from IKEA.
 Sort of like this:
 ![GJVQYF](./assets/workshop.png)